 This book really helped me.
 It felt seriously scientific.

 I was able to eat something, weigh myself the next morning, and see if my body reacted well or badly.
 I made some really fundamental discoveries.
 It’s all based on “inflammation” – if your body reacts badly, it holds water and therefore weight..

-I ate a portion of chicken, and put on weight, back to fish, and lost a few 100gms, eat a portion of steak, put on weight, back to fish…lost it again.
+I ate a portion of chicken, and put on weight, back to fish, and lost a few hundred grams, eat a portion of steak, put on weight, back to fish…lost it again.

 I thought about the potential signalling of becoming a pescatarian, and went off to get myself a bank-loan, and purchase some seriously good quality chicken and beef.

 After eating the Organic, grass fed meats, I lost weight!